ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 2. **Train Color Signatures:**
    - Click "Program" → "Blocks" → "Color Connected Components"
-   - Select "Signature 1" (Green pillars):
+   - Select "Signature 1" (Green obstacles):
-     - Aim the camera at the green pillar from 0.5–1.5 m
+     - Aim the camera at the green obstacle from 0.5–1.5 m
      - Click "Teach signature 1" and select the green color
      - Repeat 5–10 times from different angles/distances
-   - Select "Signature 2" (Red pillars):
+   - Select "Signature 2" (Red obstacles):
      - Repeat the process for the red color
      - Ensure signatures are distinct (RGB ranges don't overlap)